 The helmsman must preserve his night vision as much as possible to accurately interpret the [ buoyage marine navigational lights ] and boat navigation lamps of other vessels.
 This can be done by not using any bright light source in and around the cockpit and using red lights, or very dim white ones below in the galley and navigation area.

-The detail of each visible light in or out of the channel is contained in nautical almanacs.
+The detail of each visible maritime light signals from navigational markers in or out of the channel is contained in nautical almanacs.
 The attributes of a particular light, as given in a published list or on a chart, describes its [ colour and period ] and, for some types of beacon, its elevation and range.
 When identifying each marine navigational light, mark it on the chart with a tick, and as the boat sails past it and leaves it abeam, change the tick to a cross.

 There are 2 visual clues to determine your distance from a buoy: at about 0.5 nm, the light will rise up from the horizon, and at about 200m, the light will reflect in the surface.